MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/layout.md

 2. Select the floor plan, and then select **Open**.

-    If you’re using an immersive headset connected to the same PC, the floor plan shows up automatically in Layout.
+    If you’re using an immersive headset connected to the same PC, the floor plan shows up automatically in [!include[pn-dyn-365-layout](../includes/pn-dyn-365-layout.md)].
 You don’t need to do anything more.

     If you’re using [!include[pn-hololens](../includes/pn-hololens.md)]: